 Water, food and temperature

 For molds and mildews to grow, they need a moisture source, a food source and a bit of warmth.
-Reducing the temperature of your shower to the temperature of a refrigerator is…well let's just say that’s not going to work.
-The best control is by reducing the food and water sources for mold.
+Reducing the temperature of your shower to the temperature of a refrigerator is … well, let's just say that’s not going to work.
+The best control is reducing food and water sources for mold.
 The food source for most of these molds is our own skin cells and the soaps we use.
-The Phosphates found in many soaps are also a great fertilizer for this growth.
-Keeping these residues at minimum levels will reduce potential mold growth.
+The phosphates found in many soaps are also a great fertilizer for this growth.
+Keep these residues at minimum levels to reduce potential mold growth.

-To reduce moisture, you could squeegee or towel down the walls of your shower after every use.
+To cut down on moisture, you could squeegee or towel the walls of your shower after every use.
 I’m not quite that motivated; in my home I leave the bath door wide open after a shower to allow the humidity to dissipate and this seems to work for me.
 Running a bathroom exhaust fan also helps pull humidity out of the room.

 Why you need to scrub

-Here's why bleach alone won't work: The "dirt" in your tile grout is behind a layer of soap scum, and this layer need not be thick and obvious.
+Here's why bleach alone won't work: The "dirt" in your tile grout is behind a layer of soap scum, which need not be thick and obvious.
 Keep in mind most of these cleaning reactions are taking place at a molecular level and a layer of soap residue a thousandth of an inch thick can prevent the “bleach to dirt” contact.

-That's why physical scrubbing or the use of acidic chemicals (like the phosphoric acid found in toilet bowl cleaner) can break trough this soap layer.
-One of the problems of using these harsh chemicals (aside from the environmental and skin contact issues) is the destructive effects to the grout itself.
+That's why physical scrubbing or the use of acidic chemicals (like the phosphoric acid found in toilet bowl cleaner) can break through this soap layer.
+One problem of using harsh chemicals (aside from the environmental and skin contact issues) is the destructive effect to the grout itself.
 Grouts are cement based and can be eroded by acidic compounds.
-Bleach is less destructive to the grout than Phosphoric acid, but you'll need to scrub in order to for it to be effective.
+Bleach is less destructive to the grout than phosphoric acid, but you'll need to scrub in order to for it to be effective.